-The Canon PowerShot G9 X Mark II and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were revealed to the public in January 2017.
+The Canon PowerShot G9 X Mark II and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were officially introduced in January 2017.
 The G9X Mark II is a fixed lens compact, while the GX800 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X Mark II) and a Four Thirds (GX800) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.

-The physical size and weight of the Canon G9 X Mark II and the Panasonic GX800 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon G9 X Mark II and the Panasonic GX800 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is notably larger (22 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the GX800 are weather-sealed.